dylanpomeroy/food-scraper/README.md

-# Goodfood Scraper
+# Food Scraper

 ## Description

-A NextJS app that parses the goodfood recipes selected and generates a markdown shopping list including recipe details
+A NextJS app that parses online food recipes selected and generates a markdown shopping list and recipe details

 ## Run development